 Online: Arizona DHS is partnered with VitalChek to offer birth and death certificates.
 Patrons can also place a telephone order: (877)803-0609.
 It accepts all major debit and credit cards.

 Looking for government information can appear complicated, particularly for first-timers.
-But, once people take some time to learn about record hunting, they can use their newfound skills to find Arizona state records from both free and paid resources.
+However, once people take some time to learn about record hunting, they can use their newfound skills to find Arizona state records from both free and paid resources.

 References